 Question: What happens when BF3 reacts with NH3?

-Answer: In ammonia, the central nitrogen atom has lone pair of electrons This lone pair coordinate to the empty orbital of an atom, which is termed as a base according to Lewis.
+Answer: In ammonia, the central nitrogen atom has a lone pair of electrons.
+This lone pair coordinates with the empty orbital of an atom.
+Therefore, ammonia is a base according to Lewis.